This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Degree Requirements

-The Master of Science in Cybersecurity program program is 100% online and offers four tracks of study to personalize student learning with tracks in Digital Forensics, Cyber Response, Governance & Leadership, and Security Architecture.
-The 34 credit program prepares students for careers in cybersecurity, protecting organizations, and important information in various industries.
+The Master of Science in Cybersecurity program program is 100% online and offers two tracks of study to personalize student learning with tracks in Secure Systems Design and Digital Forensics & Security Management.
+The 31 credit program prepares students for careers in cybersecurity, protecting organizations, and important information in various industries.

 Students must complete requirements in one of the following areas of emphasis: